-These easy, all-natural, Homemade Peanut Butter Cups whip up with just three ingredients...betcha' can't eat just one!
+These easy, all-natural, Homemade Peanut Butter Cups whip up with just THREE real ingredients...betcha' can't eat just one!

 Do you have a favorite Valentine's treat?
 I'm not going to lie...I love heart-shaped boxes of Valentine chocolates, whether we're talking about the good stuff (Godiva) or the not-so-good stuff (from the dollar bin at Walgreens).
 In my humble opinion, there's nothing quite like the surprise of biting into a piece of chocolate and finding fruity fluff or creamy coconut or gooey caramel or crunchy nuts.
 Heaven.

-The other component of these little babies would be the peanut butter filling, which basically involves creamy peanut butter with a bit of melted coconut oil stirred in.
-And again, while I recommend using natural peanut butter here, I won't tattle on you if you use the regular stuff. 😉 Just be forewarned that the consistency of the peanut butter you use will influence the consistency of the centers of your peanut butter cups.
-I used the no-stir type of natural peanut butter in these since it's typically less runny than the kind where the oil separates out.
+- Creamy peanut butter.
+While I recommend using natural peanut butter here, I won't tattle on you if you use the regular stuff. 😉 Just be forewarned that the consistency of the peanut butter you use will influence the consistency of the centers of your peanut butter cups.
+I used the "no-stir" type of natural peanut butter in these since it's typically less runny than the kind where the oil separates out.

 And now I'm going to pause for another disclaimer: I wanted little peeks of peanut butter for my photos today, to help convey what's inside, so I didn't always extend the chocolate all the way up the sides of every paper liner.
 As a result, some of my PB cups show a thin line of peanut butter filling across the middle.